kingshuknandy2016/employee-management-app/Readme.md

 ## License

-This project is licensed under the [License Name] - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-Mention any credits, inspiration, or references you'd like to acknowledge.

-## Contact

-Kingshuk Nandy
-kingshuknandy2018@gmail.com
-[Other Contact Information]

-Feel free to reach out with any questions or feedback!

-css
+Thank you for using this template.
+I hope it helps you build your next project with ease.